 How to Prevent Food Theft at a Restaurant

 Employee theft is something that most restaurant owners encounter at one time or another.
 No matter how well you think you know your employees there is always a possibility of theft.
-Employee theft in restaurants takes many forms, including giving away free food and drinks to customers without authorization, stealing customer’s credit card information and stealing food or alcohol for themselves.
+Employee theft in restaurants takes many forms, including giving away free food and drinks to customers without authorization, stealing customer’s credit card information, and stealing food or alcohol for themselves.
 Many employees only steal because they know they can and their chances of getting caught are slim.
 If employees know you have a system in place to trace theft, then most will respect that and not try to steal.

-Track All Sales & Inventory
+Track All Sales and Inventory

 As the restaurant owner, it is hard to be everywhere at once, therefore it is important to have a good tracking system for food and beverage sales.
 Tracking food and drink orders through a POS system, you can cut down on the amount of “freebies” that staff might give out without your knowledge.
-Once an order is placed and sent to the kitchen or bar, the ticket cannot be changed without the manager/owner password.
+Once an order is placed and sent to the kitchen or bar, the ticket cannot be changed without the manager or owner's password.
 Of course, a POS system used for security purposes only works if the kitchen staff and bartender know not to give out orders without a ticket.

 Stealing food can be as simple as eating a forbidden piece of dessert while on break or it can be more serious, such as taking cases of food right off the delivery truck.
 Prevent food theft by closely monitoring orders, usage, and waste.
 Set up a system where at the end of each shift, inventory is taken and waste should always be written down.
 If the kitchen staff knows they are accountable for the food inventory, they will be careful to keep track of it.